Your cart

 About The Artist

 Florentina Looper is an American artist known for her porcelain functional art and intricate underglaze paintings.
-Trained as a classical canvas painter, she now merges fine art and utility by creating original figurative and collage-style works on hand-sculpted porcelain.
-Each piece is designed to be used, cherished, and to transform everyday moments into aesthetic experiences.
+Trained as a classical canvas painter, she merges fine art and utility by creating original figurative and collage-style works on hand-sculpted porcelain.
+Each piece is designed to be used and cherished, transforming everyday rituals into aesthetic experiences.

 Artist’s Statement

-I want my art to be elegant, if not beautifully strange, and always capable of taking a viewer’s breath away.
-Each piece I create is intended as an heirloom, to carry a quiet magic past my own lifetime.
-My aesthetic is shaped by the luminous brushwork of the 19th-century Impressionists, the intricate linework of Victorian literary illustration, the symbolism of Medieval mysticism and iconography, and the romantic figurativism of the Pre-Raphaelites and Art Nouveau.
+I want my art to be elegant - if not beautifully strange - and always capable of taking a viewer’s breath away.
+Each piece I create is intended as an heirloom, to carry a quiet magic beyond my own lifetime.
+My aesthetic is shaped by the luminous brushwork of the 19th-century Impressionists, the intricate linework of Victorian literary illustration, the symbolism of medieval mysticism and iconography, and the romantic figurativism of the Pre-Raphaelites and Art Nouveau.

-I am drawn to the timeless beauty of goddesses and nymphs, the symmetry and vitality of fresh blooms, the innocence of young animals.
-Yet I rarely portray them unblemished.
-Instead, I encourage and allow visual imperfections occurring by my hand and the alchemy of the kiln, so the work bears witness to both splendor and impermanence.
+I am drawn to the timeless mystique of sirens and nymphs, the vitality of fresh blooms, and the innocence and symmetry of young animals.
+Yet I rarely portray them as unblemished.
+Instead, I welcome visual imperfections - those formed by my hand and through kiln fire - so the work bears witness to both splendor and flaw.
 In this way, my art becomes an act of creative defiance while remaining a reverent ode to the inevitability of entropy.

-This dialogue between beauty and impermanence also extends to my Nostalgia Collection, where I immortalize humble, everyday objects: a well-used chair, an old perfume bottle, a toy from childhood.
-These subjects, often overlooked, are elevated through porcelain and color into quiet monuments of memory.
-Just as with my mythic and figurative works, they carry the tension between reverence and imperfection, inviting the viewer to linger in the bittersweet space where past and present meet.
+This dialogue between beauty and impermanence extends into my collage paintings, where I immortalize humble, everyday objects: a well-used chair, an old perfume bottle, a favorite sweet from childhood.
+These often-overlooked subjects are elevated through porcelain and color into quiet monuments of memory.
+As with my mythic and figurative works, they hold a tension between reverence and deterioration, inviting the viewer to linger in the bittersweet space where past and present meet.

-Through sculpting, color, and precious metal, I’ve finally found an outlet for the creative madness that once felt like torment.
-My work is an attempt to translate a deep, aching longing for a fairytale world, its beauty, mystery, and tenderness, into something tangible that others can experience with me.
+Through sculpting, color, and precious metal, I have finally found an outlet for the creative madness that once felt like torment.
+My work is an attempt to translate a deep, aching longing for a fairytale world - its beauty, mystery, and tenderness - into something tangible, so others may experience it with me.